MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

  There are also two constructor templates provided:

 -   The first constructor template constructs an object of class `bitset\<N>` and initializes bits from the characters provided in a string of zeros and ones.
 If any characters of the string are other than 0 or 1, the constructor throws an object of class [invalid argument](../standard-library/invalid-argument-class.md).
 If the position specified ( `_Pos`) is beyond the length of the string, then the constructor throws an object of class [out_of_range](../standard-library/out-of-range-class.md).
-The constructor sets only those bits at position *j* in the bitset for which the character in the string at position `_PosÂ +Â j` is 1.
+The constructor sets only those bits at position *j* in the bitset for which the character in the string at position `_Pos + j` is 1.
 By default, `_Pos` is 0.

--   The second constructor template is similar to the first, but includes an additional parameter ( ` count`) that is used to specify the number of bits to initialize.
-It also has two optional parameters, `_Zero` and `_One`, which indicate what character in ` str` is to be interpreted to mean a 0 bit and a 1 bit, respectively.
+-   The second constructor template is similar to the first, but includes an additional parameter ( `count`) that is used to specify the number of bits to initialize.
+It also has two optional parameters, `_Zero` and `_One`, which indicate what character in `str` is to be interpreted to mean a 0 bit and a 1 bit, respectively.

 ### Example